Stettin–Stargard maritime trade war

-The Stettin–Stargard in Pommern maritime trade war, also known as the Wheat War, was an armed conflict fought between cities of Szczecin (Stettin) and Stargard (Stargard in Pommern) in the Holy Roman Empire, over primacy in maritime trade, lasting from 1454 to 1464, with roots dating back to the mid-14th century.
+The Stettin–Stargard maritime trade war, also known as the Wheat War, was an armed conflict fought between the cities of Stettin (now Szczecin) and Stargard in Pommern (Stargard) in the Holy Roman Empire, over primacy in maritime trade, lasting from 1454 to 1464, with roots dating back to the mid-14th century.

 The war was caused by mutual disregard for de facto conflicting privileges.
 Stettin had the staple right (all ships leaving the duchy were required to dock at the port of Stettin), while Stargard possessed the right of free and tariff-free navigation to the Baltic Sea.
 During the conflict, there were numerous skirmishes between the adversaries, with the most tragic being the Stargard attack on Stettin on 22 February 1460, when 6 guards of the Tariff Bridge were killed, and several dozen people were taken captive.
 The war ended as a result of mediation by Hanseatic cities in November 1464.

 Origin

-The conflict between the two cities began in 1295 when, as a result of the division of Pomerania, Stargard found itself in the Duchy of Wolgast, while Szczecin and the maritime port of Stargard were in the Duchy of Szczecin.
-Although in 1311 Duke Wartislaw IV of Wolgast confirmed all the privileges granted to Stargard, including its town rights in 1243, later reaffirmed by Duke Barnim I in 1253, including the right to free trade along the entire Ina river and the use of its mouth, Szczecin continued to hinder Stargard's trade exchange.
+The conflict between the two cities began in 1295 when, as a result of the division of Pomerania, Stargard found itself in the Duchy of Wolgast, while Stettin and the maritime port of Stargard were in the Duchy of Stettin.
+Although in 1311 Duke Wartislaw IV of Wolgast confirmed all the privileges granted to Stargard, including its town rights in 1243, later reaffirmed by Duke Barnim I in 1253, including the right to free trade along the entire Ina river and the use of its mouth, Stettin continued to hinder Stargard's trade exchange.

-In 1344, the Szczecin domain was taken over by Barnim III, who ceased to honor Stargard's earlier privileges.
-This forced the Stargardians to pay double tariff: the first on the so-called "Goleniów planks", and the second at the port of Inoujście.
+In 1344, the Stettin domain was taken over by Barnim III, who ceased to honor Stargard's earlier privileges.
+This forced the Stargardians to pay double tariff: the first on the so-called "Goleniów planks", and the second at the port of Ihnamünde (Inoujście).
 Stargard, unwilling to pay taxes, obtained another confirmation of its rights to tariff-free navigation in the duchy's waters from Duke of Wolgast in 1355.
-However, this did not significantly change the attitude of the Szczecin dukes.
+However, this did not significantly change the attitude of the Stettin dukes.
 Consequently, in 1374, the Stargardians paid 7,000 silver grzywnas to Duke Swantibor I to exempt them from tolls at these two locations.
-Following the Hanseatic victory over Denmark and the Treaty of Stralsund concluded in 1370, all cities belonging to the league had the right to free passage through the Danish straits.
+Following the Hanseatic victory over Denmark and the Treaty of Stralsund concluded in 1370, all cities belonging to the league had the right to free passage through the Danish Straits.
 However, Stargard merchants preferred to monopolize the area of Pomerania, dealing almost exclusively with wheat trade – most of the Pomeranian wheat was transported through Stargard (e.g., in 1363, 260 last of wheat were shipped from here to Lübeck).
 The dispute did not abate for long.
-It reignited in the 1380s when Szczecin merchants, with the knowledge and consent of Duke Bogislaw VII, attacked Stargard ships in the port of Inoujście.
-In addition to such actions, Szczecin also unsuccessfully attempted to incite Goleniów against Stargard.
+It reignited in the 1380s when Stettin merchants, with the knowledge and consent of Duke Bogislaw VII, attacked Stargard ships in the port of Inoujście.
+In addition to such actions, Stettin also unsuccessfully attempted to incite Gollnow (Goleniów) against Stargard.